-Definition: When this field is disabled, the imager will not check any Code 128 labels in this command.
+Definition: When this field is disabled, the imager will not check any Code 128 labels

-If EAN status is required, the imager will only decode symbols that have a function 1 character in the first position and that conform to EAN format.
-All symbols read will be subject to the special output formatting options available
+When enabled, the imager can read symbols with or without a function 1 character in the first position.
+If a symbol has a function 1 character in the first position, it must conform to EAN format.
+Symbols that conform to EAN format will also be subject to the special output formatting options available in this command.